Posts

 - Core binary choice: USD + gold allocation strategy

-Gold DCA: Invest in segments by price (taking $30,000 as an example) — 5% at 4300 range ($9,000), 5% at 4250 range ($10,500), 5% at 4200 range ($10,500), avoiding full position at once.
-The lower the price, the heavier the position, building an inverted pyramid.
+Gold DCA: Invest in segments based on price (taking $30,000 USD as an example) — invest 5% at the 4300 range ($9,000 USD), 5% at the 4250 range ($10,500 USD), and 5% at the 4200 range ($10,500 USD), avoiding full investment at once.
+The lower the price, the heavier the position, building a reverse pyramid.
 Alternatively, small fixed-amount DCA weekly/monthly to average costs.

 USD allocation: Prioritize "US Treasury bonds" (high liquidity, stable returns), directly earning interest, more cost-effective than holding USD cash.
-Short-term Treasury bonds (e.g., 3-month/6-month, lower risk) can be purchased directly in a US stock account.
+Short-term Treasury bonds (e.g., 3-month/6-month, lower risk) can be directly purchased in a US stock account.

 - Beginner-friendly alternative: Domestic Nasdaq ETF DCA (no need to open a US stock account)

-If seeking higher potential returns than USD Treasury bonds without complex operations, prioritize "Domestic Nasdaq ETF DCA":
+If aiming for higher potential returns than USD Treasury bonds and avoiding complex operations, prioritize "Domestic Nasdaq ETF DCA":

 - US stock trial transition suggestion (advanced option)